 Poblano peppers (Capsicum annuum) are a type of chili pepper native to Mexico that can add zing to your meals.

-They’re green and resemble other varieties of peppers, but they tend to be larger than jalapeños and smaller than bell peppers.
+These nightshade vegetables are typically dark green and resemble other varieties of peppers, but they tend to be larger than jalapeños and smaller than bell peppers.

 Fresh poblanos have a mild, slightly sweet flavor, although if they are left to ripen until they’re red, they taste much hotter.